 After lunch, head over to the modern part of the city where you’ll find the impressive but controversial Palace of Culture and Science, which is the tallest building in Warsaw.
 The PKiN, as it’s known, was a ‘gift’ from the Soviet Union to the Polish people.
 The stark contrast of this intricate landmark with the towering skyscrapers around it make for fantastic photos from both on the ground and from the 30th floor viewing terrace.

 Inside the tower, you’ll find theatres, a cinema and museums, but I’d suggest taking the lift straight to the viewing terrace where you’ll be treated to incredible views over the whole city.
-We visited the observation deck after dark to see the city lit up but with the terrace open from 10 am till 8 pm daily, you can select a time that suits you and your plans.
+We visited the observation deck after dark to see the city lit up but with the terrace open from 10am till 8pm daily, you can select a time that suits you and your plans.
 Although, I’d suggest taking the trip to the top around sunset, so you can enjoy the city at dusk.
-A normal ticket for the PKiN viewing deck costs just 20-22 PLN, depending on what time you visit!
+A normal adult ticket for the PKiN viewing deck costs just 25 zł.

 Other attractions you can add to day three in Warsaw: